-Vanuatu is, to a large degree, based on subsistence farming and that is also the environment most young people would be most familiar with.
-V2LIFE runs a small farm to use this circumstance as a tool to disciple young people.
+Vanuatu is largely based on subsistence farming and most young people would be most familiar with that environment.
+V2LIFE uses our small farm as a tool to disciple young people.

-A handful of youth are living and working at the LIFE FARM.
+A handful of youth live and work at the LIFE FARM.
 They have recognized issues in their lives such as addictions, emotional hurts, moral struggles and all their implications and a general loss of direction in their lives that are momentarily hindering them from getting an education or a job.

-Life at the farm is filled with all sorts of manual labor – taking care of our chicken and goats, working the fields, processing the harvest or selling the products, only to mention a few here.
-We also want to branch out and teach fish farming and even handicraft and arts in the future.
+Life at the farm is filled with all sorts of manual labor – taking care of our chickens and ducks, working the gardens, processing the harvest or selling the products, only to mention a few here.
+We plan to develop a small fish farm and even handicraft and arts in the future.

-Besides learning valuable hands-on skills the youth also learn about responsibility, reliability, honesty, work ethics, team work and many other important values for a successful and meaningful life.
+Besides learning hands-on skills, the youth also learn responsibility, reliability, honesty, work ethics, team work and many other important values for a successful and meaningful life.

-The farm runs alongside our LIFE FAMILY which really gives the context for life at the farm.
-It is like the farm is family run.
+The farm runs alongside our LIFE FAMILY which gives the context for life at the farm…the farm is family run.

 To be LIFE FARM staff you need to have some experience in farming or at least a real interest in getting experienced, wanting to use farming as a tool to disciple and rise up young people.
-You need to be quite solid in your walk, not being shaken easily, especially not in areas where the youth you will be working with are struggling.
+You need to be a mature Christian, not being shaken easily, especially not in areas where the youth you will be working with are struggling.